mpavanavenkat/Credit-Based-Document-Scanning-System/README.md

 GET	/admin/credit_requests	View pending credit requests	✅ Yes

 📸 Screenshots
-Login Page
-Attached in screenshots folder
+Login Page - Attached in the screenshots folder

-Admin Dashboard
-Attached in screenshots folder
+Admin Dashboard - Attached in the screenshots folder

 📜 License
 This project is licensed under the MIT License.